-The living wage is calculated annually by the New Zealand Family Centre Social Policy Unit.
+The living wage is calculated annually by the New Zealand Family Centre Social Policy Research Unit.
 It was introduced in 2012 as a way of tackling poverty and inequality and is based on a range of measures including the cost of food, housing, transport, and childcare.

 The wage is calculated to be 68 per cent of average hourly earnings in New Zealand, which were $34.20 as at January 2021.